Vihaan3/Lost-Ones-Wiki/content/index.md

 ---
 title: Home
 ---
-This is a quick repository I set up for Lost Ones.
+This is the Lost Ones wiki.
 Click around on the graph below to explore.

 To contribute:
 - DM me and I'll make the edits for you.